-Due to theft and vandalism, and some stones having been removed in 2010 during a preservation project, there’s really not all that much left to see of the carvings.
-The area is still worth a visit though; as there are excellent views from the top of Sapodilla Hill of Sapodilla Bay Beach, Chalk Sound and South Dock; the main freight seaport in the country.
+Due to theft and vandalism, and some stones having been removed in 2010 during a preservation project.
+Unfortunately, there’s not much left to see of the carvings.
+The area is still worth a visit though; as there are excellent views from the top of Sapodilla Hill.

 The Sapodilla Bay Hill Rock Carvings are a protected historical site.
 It is illegal to steal, damage, or add graffiti to any rock in the area.
-Making rock balancing stacks is considered to be disturbing the natural features and is prohibited.
-Violaters will face fines and criminal prosecution.
+The creation of rock balancing stacks is considered to be disturbing the natural features and is prohibited.
+Violators will face fines and criminal prosecution.

 The scenic and sheltered Sapodilla Bay Beach is found near Chalk Sound on Providenciales.
 Like Taylor Bay, the water here is shallow, calm and typically a little warmer than at the other beaches.
 One of the smaller beaches on the island, Taylor Bay can get a bit crowded.